cugos/cugos.github.com/2023-spring-fling/index.md

     room: Bezos
     speaker: Karsten Vennemann, <a href="https://www.terragis.net/">TerraGIS</a>
     bio: |
      Karsten Vennemann is a GIS professional with a background in Geography and Soil Science.
 His work mostly focuses on GIS in the context of natural resources, sustainable development and social justice.
 In 2007 he started his own company, Terra GIS based in Seattle.
 He teaches classes in Open Source GIS and a good portion of this consulting work involves creating and supporting Open Source based Web GIS solutions.
-Karsten has been a frequent speaker at GIS conferences.
     description: |
       For the city of Stuttgart/Germany (and as a contribution to the nationally funded project INTERESS-I), a web-based tool has been developed that balances rain- and gray water drainage on the one hand, and vegetation water demand on the other.
 The tool combines GIS-balances of rain- and gray water harvest in a catchment area and a day-by-day calculation of water demand from different vegetation structures respective of local weather history, shading situation and soil water conditions.
 The tool shows the drought period length a specific water storage volume can bridge.
 Technically the tool implementation is based on OpenLayers, MapServer, GDAL, PHP, Python, R, and PostGIS.
  -